Floods and park closures

 Affects 1 park nearby.
 Show list

-The Glen Nature Reserve will be closed from Monday 29th May through to the 28th of June to allow contractors to deliver gravel to undertake Fire Access and Fire Trail Upgrades (FAFT) works.
+Copeland Tops State Conservation Area will be closed from 10 March to 11 April 2025 to allow contractors to undertake major precinct upgrade works.
 The closure has been put in place for the safety of both visitors and the contractors.
 The planned works and this closure may be weather dependent.
+There are no tours in this area during this time.

 NPWS apologises for any inconvenience.